rule

 Text 9

-Each Sura, Asura and human being desired her, as the magnificent beauty of her features, youth, complexion and glories caught their minds.
+Each Sura, Asura and human being desired her, for the magnificent beauty of her features, youth, complexion and glories had caught their minds.

 Text 10